Cabrera drives in 5 in Detroit’s 14-0 rout of Texas

 MORE MILESTONES

-Cabrera’s fifth-inning double gave him 1,099 extra-base hits, tying him for Eddie Murray for 21st all-time.
+Cabrera’s fifth-inning double gave him 1,099 extra-base hits, tying Eddie Murray for 21st all-time.
 With 588 doubles, he’s four behind Todd Helton for 19th on the career list.

 UP NEXT

-Note: This version has been corrected to show Gibson’s record is 6-2.